1000001101000/HP_Chromebook_15/README.md

 ## Things I am looking into

+### Suspend to memory
+This works perfectly using my kernel under GalliumOS but is failing on Debian.
+I'm having trouble figuring out what the difference is, partly because switching between the two is a pain.

+For now I've been using suspend to idle if I need to use suspend.
+`echo s2idle > /sys/power/mem_sleep`

 ### media keys
 I still need to look at how to make the backlight/etc buttons work (rather than as function keys).
 I have a triggerhappy script set up to handle the keyboard backlight adjustments but a not sure if that is the right direction to go.